eckardm/work-stuff/digital-processing/administration.md

 Administration
 ==============

-The Processing Configuration page of the Administration tab provides archivists with an easy form to configure processing defaultsfor a transfer or SIP.
+The Processing Configuration page of the Administration tab provides archivists with an easy form to configure processing defaults for a transfer or SIP.
 Changing the options using the web interface will write the necessary XML behind the scenes.

 ![Processing Configuration](processing-configuration.png)